Cross-Browser Testing: Ensuring smooth Performance Across Platforms

 Prioritising Browsers

-Concentrate on the browsers and devices most frequently used by your target audience.
-Moreover, analytics tools can provide valuable insights into user preferences, allowing you to allocate resources efficiently.
+Focus on the browsers and devices your target audience uses most.
+Analytics tools reveal user preferences.
+This lets you allocate resources efficiently.

 Analysing Test Results